marshallswain/feathers-pinia/docs/guide/hooks.md

 ## Registering Hooks

 Since all hooks are required, a utility named `feathersPiniaHooks` is provided for registering the hooks in the correct order.
 The utility requires that you pass a Model function then spread the returned array into the `around all` hooks, as demonstrated here.
+Hooks must be registered as service-level hooks and not app-level hooks.

 <!--@include: ./types-notification.md-->